JPBFRCA4/JPBFRCA4/README.md

-- 👋 Hi, I’m @JPBFRCA4
+- 👋 Hi, I’m @JPBFRCA4 as a repository.
+I am very much a learner and my main reason for being here is to try to find images of my dogs which sadly both died recently.
-- 👀 I’m interested in ART HITORY.
+- 👀 I’m also interested in ART HITORY.
-- 🌱 I’m currently learning to speak French
+- 🌱 I’m also currently learning to speak French
 - 💞️ I’m looking to collaborate on security ..
-- 📫 How to reach me 44 07908105178
+- 📫 How to reach is via phone via Github

 <!---
 JPBFRCA4/JPBFRCA4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.